-Bernard P. Randolph, the third black general in U.S. history, was born on July 10, 1933 to Phillip J. Randolph and Claudia Randolph, in New Orleans, Louisiana.
+Bernard P. Randolph, career Air Force officer, was born on July 10, 1933 to Phillip J. Randolph and Claudia Randolph, in New Orleans, Louisiana.
 He attended Xavier University of Louisiana in New Orleans, where he graduated with a Bachelor of Science in Chemistry in 1954.
 In 1964, he earned a Bachelor of Electrical Engineering, and the following year he received a Master of Science in Electrical Engineering from the University of North Dakota.

 To avoid being drafted into the Army in 1955, Randolph enlisted to the Air Force.
 Initially, he did not have intentions of making a career out of his time in the Air Force, but he saw the value of staying in the military.
 On November 9, 1955, he became a Second Lieutenant, and on May 9, 1957, Randolph became a First Lieutenant.